-- 3.6.2.1 Examination of cargo tank openings including gaskets, covers, coaming and flame screens. - 3.6.2.2 Examination of cargo tanks pressure / vacuum valves and flame screens. - 3.6.2.3 Examination of flame screens on vents to all bunker tanks. - 3.6.2.4 Examination of cargo, crude oil washing, bunker and vent piping systems, including vent masts and headers.
+- 3.6.2.1 Examination of cargo tank openings including gaskets, covers, coaming and flame screens as far as practicable. - 3.6.2.2 Examination of cargo tanks pressure / vacuum valves and flame screens as far as practicable. - 3.6.2.3 Examination of flame screens on vents to all bunker tanks as far as practicable. - 3.6.2.4 Examination of cargo, crude oil washing, bunker and vent piping systems, including vent masts and headers as far as practicable.